Columbia University Sociology Home

 Biography

 I work on the history, politics and culture of Latin America, and particularly of Mexico.
 I received my PhD from Stanford in 1987, and my first book, Evolución de una sociedad rural (Mexico City, 1982) was a study of politics and cultural change in Tepoztlán, Mexico.
 After that I developed an interest in conceptualizing the nation-state as a kind of cultural region, a theme that culminated in Exits from the Labyrinth: Culture and Ideology in Mexican National Space (California, 1992).
 In that work, I also concentrated on the social work of intellectuals, a theme that I developed in various works on the history of public culture in Mexico, including Modernidad Indiana (Mexico City, 1999) and Deep Mexico, Silent Mexico: An Anthropology of Nationalism (Minnesota, 2001).
-I am currently working on the historical anthropology of crisis and recently published Death and the Idea of Mexico (Zone Books, 2005), a political and cultural history of death in Mexico from the 16th to the 21st centuries.
-I serve as editor of the journal Public Culture.
+Around 10 years ago I began working on the historical anthropology of crisis and published Death and the Idea of Mexico (Zone Books, 2005), a political and cultural history of death in Mexico from the 16th to the 21st centuries.
+I am currently finishing a book on anarchism, socialism and revolution in Mexico (c.
+1910) that inspects the cultural and political history of transnationalism.
+I will be spending 2011-12 on a research fellowship at the Wissenschaftskolleg, Berlin.

 Representative Publications:

-(in press) Chronotopes of a Dystopic Nation: The Birth of “Dependency” in Late Porfirian Mexico.In Clio/Anthropos: Exploring the Boundaries Between History and Anthropology,edited by Andrew Wilford and Eric Taggliatozzo, Stanford, Stanford University Press; Portuguese translation appearing in the journal Mana 15 (1), 2009.
+2009 Chronotopes of a Dystopic Nation: The Birth of “Dependency” in Late Porfirian Mexico.In Clio/Anthropos: Exploring the Boundaries Between History and Anthropology,edited by Andrew Wilford and Eric Taggliatozzo, Stanford, Stanford University Press.

 "Times of Crisis: Historicity, Sacrifice, and the Spectacle of Debacle in Mexico City," Public Culture (2003);